HKEOS/Ghostbusters-Testnet/README.md

  # update peers on the base config.ini
 ./updatePeers.sh
+ # You can run updatePeers.sh again to automatically update Wireguard and EOS peer configs any time a new peer joins and publishes their peer info.

 # other options for updatePeers.sh
 ./updatePeers.sh - restart # will reload nodeos after update